User37som/https-github.com-dordnung-Stammwiki/Install-stamm.md

 There are two kind of levels: **Public and private ones**.

-Public levels are **achievable with points** by every client, private levels are only for clients with **specific admin flags**.
+Public levels are **achievable by every client with points**, private levels are only for clients with **specific admin flags**.

 A public level has the following structure:

-	// You need this name for the level settings of the features, it must be unique "<name>"
+	// You need this name for the feature level settings, it must be unique "<name>"
 	{
 		// This is the name of your level.
 The Players see this name!
 		"name"		"<levelname>"

-		// This defines, how much points a player need for this level "points"	"<points>"
+		// This defines, how much points a player need to get this level "points"	"<points>"
 	}

 And private level has the following structure:

-	// You need this name for the level settings of the features, it must be unique "<name>"
+	// You need this name for the feature level settings, it must be unique "<name>"
 	{
 		// This is the name of your level.
 The Players see this name!